robertjchristian/MRC/CLOSED/MRC10.md

 ### 11. Why you?

 Mor Labs is composed of individuals with extensive experience in DeFI, smart contract development, marketplace business model design, making us the ideal candidate to deliver this proposal.

-### 12. Status

-This proposal is currently open for 'Discussion'